6 Tips for Being a Tenant that Landlords Love

 2) Learn your landlord's style.

 Your landlord is a type.
 Some like to be super involved and create a personal relationship.
 Others want to be more hands off, and they expect to be given as much privacy as they give you.
 Figure out what type your landlord is and cater to it.
-You might have to become a bit more chatty or learn to hold your tongue.
+You might stretch yourself to be a bit more chatty or learn to hold your tongue.

 Our first landlord was the “need to know” type.
 He didn’t want to hear from us unless it was strictly necessary.
 Our current landlord is used to being friends with his tenants--to the point where we became Facebook friends, go fishing, have dinners, and keep in touch regularly.